Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Hamiltonians with categorical symmetries

 Let us now consider a (finite semi-simple $\mathbb C$-linear) right module category $\mc M$ over $\mc D$, which is broadly speaking a category with a right \emph{action} over $\mc D$.
 Henceforth, isomorphism classes of simple objects in $\mc M$ are denoted by $A,B,\ldots \in \mc I_\mc M$ (Roman capital letters).
 Simple objects of $\mc M$ act on the topological charges of $\mc D$ via the module structure $(\cat,\F{\cat})$, where $- \cat -: \mc M \times \mc D \to \mc M$ is the action and $\F{\cat}$ is an isomorphism $\F{\cat}: A \cat (\alpha \otimes \beta) \xrightarrow{\sim} (A \cat \alpha) \cat \beta$ referred to as the \emph{module associator}.
 For instance, every fusion category $\mc D$ defines a module category over itself, which we refer to as the \emph{regular} module category.
 Introducing the notation $\mc V_{A,\alpha}^B := \Hom_{\mc M}(A \cat \alpha,B) \ni |A \alpha B,i \ra$, the module associator $\F{\cat}$ boils down to a collection of isomorphisms

 that can be depicted as

 where $i,j,k,l$ label basis vectors in $\mc V_{A,\alpha}^C$, $\mc H_{\alpha,\beta}^\gamma$, $\mc V_{A,\gamma}^B$ and $\mc V_{C,\beta}^B$, respectively.
-Notice that we use a different colour (purple) for strands labelled by simple objects in the module category, and we shall refer to those as `module strands'.
+Notice that we use a different colour (purple) for strands labelled by simple objects ($A,B,\ldots$) in the module category $\cal M$, and we shall refer to those as `module strands'.
 The matrix entries of these isomorphisms, which are referred to as $\F{\cat}$-\emph{symbols}, can be graphically represented as\footnote{Up to aesthetic considerations, these diagrams can be thought as 2d projections of decorated tetrahedra, where the gray patches are identified with the vertices.}

-where we also included the matrix entries associated with the inverse $\Fbar{\cat}$ of the module associator.
+where, for completeness, we also included the matrix entries associated with the inverse $\Fbar{\cat}$ of the module associator.
+Unless otherwise stated, we work with $\F{\cat}$ symbols that are unitary and real, which in our convention implies $\big( \F{\cat}^{A \alpha \beta}_B\big)^{\gamma,jk}_{C,il} = \big(\Fbar{\cat}^{A \alpha \beta}_B\big)^{\gamma,jk}_{C,il}$.
 Note that we kept the module strands unoriented as the corresponding labels will be summed over in practice.
 By convention, $\F{\cat}$-symbols for which the fusion rules are not everywhere satisfied vanish.
-Crucially, the module associator $\F{\cat}$ must satisfy a consistency condition known as the \emph{pentagon axiom} that involves the monoidal associator $\F{}$ and which ensures that the equation
+Crucially, the module associator $\F{\cat}$ must satisfy a consistency condition, known as the \emph{pentagon axiom}, involving the monoidal associator $\F{}$ and which ensures that the equation

 holds for any choice of simple objects and basis vectors.
-Henceforth, we omit to draw gray patches associated with basis vectors that are being contracted (e.g. $p$ and $q$ in the previous equation).
+Henceforth, we omit drawing gray patches associated with basis vectors that are being contracted (e.g., $p$ and $q$ in the previous equation).

-Interpreting the diagrams in eq.~\eqref{eq:FSymbols} as the non-vanishing components of four-valent tensors, it follows from eq.~\eqref{eq:pentagon} that these tensors can be used to define a tensor network representation \cite{Buerschaper:2013nga,PhysRevB.79.085119,PhysRevB.79.085118,bultinckMPOs,bultinckAnyons} of the ground state subspace of the \emph{string-net} with input data $\mc D$ \cite{Turaev:1992hq,Barrett:1993ab,Levin:2004mi,kirillov2011stringnet}.
+By interpreting the diagrams in eq.~\eqref{eq:FSymbols} as the non-vanishing components of four-valent tensors, it follows from eq.~\eqref{eq:pentagon} that these tensors can be used to define a tensor network representation \cite{Buerschaper:2013nga,PhysRevB.79.085119,PhysRevB.79.085118,bultinckMPOs,bultinckAnyons} of the ground state subspace of a \emph{string-net model} with input data $\mc D$ \cite{Turaev:1992hq,Barrett:1993ab,Levin:2004mi,kirillov2011stringnet}.
 Crucially, these tensors exhibit symmetry conditions with respect to non-trivial MPOs defined by tensors whose non-vanishing components are of the form

 The symmetry conditions then ensure that these operators can be freely deformed throughout the tensor network away from their endpoints according to the pulling-through condition